47degrees/LambdaTestAsync/README.md

 LambdaTest is a small clean easily extensible functional testing library for Scala.
 LambdaTestAsync extends LambdaTest with support for asynchronous testing.

+One of the goals of LambdaTest was to provide a small clean system that can be easily extended to suport new features and to customize it for specific projects.
+The core API is `LambdaAct` which is a pure functional transform from one `LambdaState` to the next `LambdaState`.
+A composition of simple and compound `LambdaAct`'s is central to each user written test.
+LambdaTestAsync is a good example of this extensibility where without any changes to the base system, it adds async support by defining the new `expectEvents[T]` `LambdaAct`.

-You should understand the features of the base LambdaTest system before reading the documentation below.
+You should review the features of the base LambdaTest system before reading the documentation below.

 ## Jar File